Forthcoming Publication on Tobacco Cessation Services in Adolescent-Only Substance Abuse Treatment Programs

-Muilenburg, J. L., Laschober, T. C., & Eby, L. T. (2014).
-Organizational factors as predictors of tobacco cessation pharmacotherapy adoption in addiction treatment programs.
-Journal of Addiction Medicine, 8, 59-65.
+Muilenburg, J. L., Laschober, T. C., & Eby, L. T. (in press).
+Substance use disorder counselors’ reports of tobacco cessation services availability, implementation, and tobacco-related knowledge.
+Journal of Adolescent Health.

 Laschober, T. C., Muilenburg, J. L., & Eby, L. T. (in press).
 Factors linked to substance use disorder counselors’ (non)implementation likelihood of tobacco cessation 5 A’s, counseling, and pharmacotherapy.
 Journal of Addictive Behaviors Therapy & Rehabilitation.

 Study Background: Despite efforts to promote the use of tobacco cessation services (TCS), implementation extensiveness remains limited.
 This study investigated three factors (cognitive, behavioral, environmental) identified by social cognitive theory as predictors of substance use disorder counselors’ likelihood of use versus non-use of tobacco cessation (TC) 5 A’s (ask patients about tobacco use, advise to quit, assess willingness to quit, assist in quitting, arrange for follow-up contact), counseling, and pharmacotherapy with their patients who smoke cigarettes.

 Methods: Data were collected in 2010 from 942 counselors working in 257 treatment programs that offered TCS.
 Cognitive factors included perceived job competence and TC attitudes.
 Behavioral factors encompassed TC-related skills and general training.
 External factors consisted of TC financial resource availability and coworker TC attitudes.
 Data were analyzed using logistic regression models with nested data.